 NEW: ProtonVPN GUI app is available.
 Officially, only one Linux operating system is supported – Ubuntu 20.04.
 The download page provides a deb package for installing ProtonVPN.
 When using ProtonVPN with a GUI, the developers recommend uninstalling the installed version.

 For those who don’t know, a VPN is a virtual private network that establishes a secure encrypted “tunnel” between your device and the VPN server.
+You can read more on diebestenvpn and securicritic.

 How to Install ProtonVPN on Linux Distributions